gbif/hp-gb32/travel-accommodation.md

 The local organisers recommend booking a room in one of the hotels mentioned below.
 There is an accommodation quota in some of the hotels listed below.
 Please make your reservation in advance directly at the conference hotels by using the specific reservation codes.

 We have listed below some nearby hotels which will have available rooms for GB29 attendees, and we suggest early booking.
-The possibilities of accommodation near the GB29 are not limited to these hotels and we suggest having a look at [booking.com](https://tinyurl.com/2s74h64z) or [AirBnB](https://www.airbnb.be/s/Brussels--Belgium/).
+The possibilities of accommodation near the GB29 venues are not limited to these hotels and we suggest having a look at [booking.com](https://tinyurl.com/2s74h64z) or [AirBnB](https://www.airbnb.be/s/Brussels--Belgium/).

 *Please note that Brussels Tourism Tax will be asked per room per night (€3.00 - €4.24).*